pypa/virtualenv/docs/tutorial/getting-started.rst

     $ ls myproject/bin/python*
     myproject/bin/python  myproject/bin/python3  myproject/bin/python3.13

-Alongside the folder you get a ``.venv`` redirect file naming the environment you just made:
+When you create the environment inside a project folder, one with a ``pyproject.toml``, virtualenv writes a ``.venv`` redirect file naming it:

 .. code-block:: console

     $ cat .venv
     myproject

-The same tools read that file to find the environment, so they can offer the right interpreter before you activate anything.
-Create a second environment here and the redirect points at it instead.
-Pass ``--no-venv-redirect`` if you would rather virtualenv left no trace outside the environment folder.
+Editors and type checkers read that file to find the environment, so they can offer the right interpreter before you activate anything.
+A second environment in the same folder leaves the redirect as it is; pass ``--venv-redirect`` to point it at the new one, or ``--no-venv-redirect`` to write nothing.
 The redirect is provisional and may change as PEP 832 evolves. :doc:`../reference/environment-layout` lists every interpreter name, and :doc:`../reference/files` covers every file.